 Before we discuss buying tips, we need to consider two very important factors in the sale of probate or trust property.
 First and most important – sale of probate or trust property often occurs soon after the passing of the owner.
 When that is the situation, the mourning family absolutely should not be contacted directly.
 Grieving family members often tell me that within hours of publishing an obituary, dozens of real estate agents are soliciting listings or investors are contacting them at all hours with offers to buy the home, usually at low-ball prices, before it goes on the open market.
 Contacting the executor (who may or may not be a family member) is appropriate, but the first question should always be “are you working with a broker?”
 If so, buyers should contact the broker to discuss their offers.

 The second factor to consider is that the deceased’s will or trust may direct transfer of real estate to a specific party through the estate distribution process or gives someone (usually a friend, relative or business associate) first right of refusal to purchase a property before it goes on the open market.
 These properties seldom make it to the open market and the family should be left to handle distribution without being harassed by outsiders.

 OK, so let’s say the executor or trustee and everyone else involved in settling the estate agrees to sell some properties on the open market.
 Here are five tips to help potential buyers successfully acquire estate or trust properties.

 Buying real estate sold by an estate in probate or trust is usually a smooth procedure if you know up-front what to expect.
-Please be respectful to the family and work within the procedures st by law or established by the executor or trustee.
+Please be respectful to the family and work within the procedures set by law or established by the executor or trustee.
 Questions?
-Please submit with Contact Us.
+Please submit your question below.

 Note: This is not a legal review of probate administration procedures and no legal opinion is offered.
 Always consult with a qualified attorney for advice on probate and trust administration.